a1-digital-international/exoscale-deployment-guides/f5xc-sites/f5xc-site-sks.md

 ### 4. Enable service discovery

 The SKS site is now up and running.
-As a last step, we need to allow Volterra to discover the pods and services inside the Kubernetes cluster so that we can reference on them in VoltConsole.
+As a last step, we need to allow F5XC to discover the pods and services inside the Kubernetes cluster so that we can reference on them in the F5XC console.
 To do so, we need to create a new or use an existing kubeconfig file with which you can access the desired namespaces and entities.

 Navigate to ```System -> Manage -> App Management``` and add a new Discovery.
 Add all your information and choose ```K8S Discovery Configuration``` to add your kubeconfig file.